Marita Napier: Early life and education

 Marita Jacobs was born in Johannesburg, the third of four children in a musical family.
 Her father played the violin and her mother enjoyed singing.
 At the age of three, she started taking ballet lessons with her older sister.
 Later she switched to piano lessons and had her first tuition and music background from Olive Lieberitz.
 Although she did not participate much in solo singing at school, she and her sister Ena sometimes sang duets in regional art competitions.

-Napier attended DF Malan High School (then Crosby High School) in the Johannesburg suburb of Crosby.
+Napier attended Crosby High School in the Johannesburg suburb of Crosby.
 After school she joined the Neerlandia Choir and began performing as a soloist.
 She continued her singing lessons, first with Margaret Roux and later with Stella Cavalli.
 Napier made her singing debut in 1963 at the Little Theatre in Pretoria as Romilda in Handel's Serse.

 Being impressed by a singer's performance at a concert, Napier inquired who her teacher was.
 It turned out to be Theo Lindenbaum from Detmold, North Rhine-Westphalia.
 Napier sent him an audition tape and he immediately accepted her as a student.
 She saved up for two years while working in an office to be able to go to Germany, which she did in 1965 with a donation from the Ernest Oppenheimer Trust Fund.